Active Evaluation of General Agents: Problem Definition and Comparison of Baseline Algorithms: Algorithms for Active Evaluation

 We also use a batch version of Soft Condorcet Optimization~\citep{Lanctot25SCO}, which is a gradient descent algorithm run on a smooth Kendall-tau loss and its fully-online version which is analogous to Elo's standard online update.
 We introduce a new fully-online version of Maximal Lotteries that we describe separately in Section~\ref{sec:online-ml-nashavg}.

 A different way to apply VasE algorithms online is to use a {\bf mean model}.
 Mean-model VasE algorithms maintain $nm$ emprical averages of each score $\bar{s}_{v,a}$.
-Estimated per-task agent rankings $\hat{\succ}_v$ are obtained by sorting $\bar{s}_{v,a}$ for $a \in A$; then, a voting rule returns a ranking from the $n$ ranked-ballot votes.

-\textsc{ProportionalRepresentation} is a mean-model adaptation of the recently-proposed Greedy Metritocracy algorithm~\citep[Algorithm 1]{procaccia2025metritocracy}.
-In particular, it uses estimated task ranking $\hat{\succ}_v$ as votes to determine an {\it evaluation set}: a group (subset) of tasks that are the ``most representative'', recomputing this subset on each iteration based on updated estimates.
-Task selection is then uniformly at random from among the evaluation set, with a small probability (0.1) of choosing uniformly form the entire set of tasks to ensure exploration.
+Estimated per-task agent rankings $\hat{\succ}_v$ are obtained by sorting $\bar{s}_{v,a}$ for $a \in A$; then, a voting rule returns a ranking from the $n$ ranked-ballot votes. \textsc{ProportionalRepresentation} is a mean-model adaptation of the recently-proposed Greedy Metritocracy algorithm~\citep[Algorithm 1]{procaccia2025metritocracy}.
+In particular, it uses estimated task rankings $\hat{\succ}_v$ as votes to determine an {\it reduced task set} based on proportional representation, recomputing this subset on each iteration based on updated estimates.
+The group size parameter ($g = \lceil g_f \cdot n \rceil$) captures the trade-off between the granularity of representation and the size of subset needed to satisfy positional representation.
+Tasks are selected uniformly at random from this reduced task set, with a small probability (0.05) of choosing uniformly form the entire set of tasks to ensure exploration.
 The reported ranking is then obtained by running Ranked Pairs votes over the votes from estimated task rankings.

 All of the mean-model and growing-batch algorithm use a {\bf burn-in} phase: for the first $nm$ iterations, the task and agent sampling one cycle through a uniform shuffling of the unique $(v, a) \in V \times A$ pairs.
 This burn-in phase has been shown to benefit stochastic gradient descent algorithms~\cite{roux2013stochastic}.
 Data is still collected and rankings reported in the same way during the burn-in period.